AnthonySteele/anthonysteele.github.io/AsyncResync.md

 This is group of properties and methods calls,  `.Result`, `.GetAwaiter().GetResult()` and `.Wait()`.

 This is very risky and problematic.
 If you are running somewhere with a synchronisation context (Windows forms, WFP & ASP) or inside a library that can be used in those kinds of apps, you should absolutely avoid this at all costs.
+In other words, code like this in a library can deadlock the calling app.

 This is where deadlocks can occur as you will prevent any continuations inside the `Task` returning function from being able to be continued on the current (and now blocked) synchronisation context.

+*Status*: Avoid entirely except in very specific cases where the application model is known, e.g. in the `Main` method of a console app.

 ### Launch a task with `Task.Run`.

 How does this avoid deadlocks? `Task.Run` executes on the threadpool, which can change the `SynchronizationContext`, at the heavy cost of a second thread.

+*Status*: Workable but not performant.
+Use techniques below instead.

 ### Denial of context